mtanzim/portfolio-2023/src/pages/work/resume.md

 ### Member of Technical Staff, [Cohere](https://cohere.com/) | Toronto, Canada, Mar 2024 - Present

 - Cohere empowers developers and enterprise with large language models (LLM)
-- I am developing an application to enable enterprise customers to leverage retrieval augmented generation (RAG) on their data sources, including email, messaging, and distributed drives.
-This involves using Cohere's solutions for embeddings, chat, and search.
+- I am developing an application to enable enterprise customers to leverage retrieval augmented generation (RAG) on their data sources, including email, messaging, and distributed drives
-- The key challenges I am addressing include creating scalable backends for data ingestion, indexing, and retrieval, and integrating them seamlessly with a modern UI for chat, data management, and search functionalities
+- Key challenges include creating scalable backends for data ingestion, indexing, and retrieval, and integrating them seamlessly with a modern UI for chat, data management, and search functionalities
-- I am also contributing to the development of essential features for Cohere's self-serve platform, including payments, billing, playground, and onboarding processes.
+- I am also developing essential features for Cohere's self-serve platform, including billing, playground, and onboarding processes
-- My primary focus is on the backend, utilizing `Go`, `Python`, `Postgres`, `Redis`, `Kubernetes`, `GCP`, and `AWS`.
-I work extensively with REST and gRPC APIs and ensure scalability using queue-based technologies.
+- My primary focus is on the backend, utilizing `Go`, `Python`, `Postgres`, `Redis`, `Kubernetes`, `GCP`, and `AWS`
-- For versatility and maintaining frontend competence, I occasionally build full-stack features using `NextJS` and `Typescript`
+- For versatility and maintaining frontend competence, I am also developing full-stack features using `NextJS` and `Typescript`
-- As a mentor within the team, I provide guidance on best practices for software design, testing, and documentation.
-I emphasize building quickly while ensuring quality and scalability.
+- As a mentor, I provide guidance on best practices for system design, software design, testing, and documentation

 ### Senior Software Engineer, [Flipp](https://flipp.com/home) | Toronto, Canada, Jan 2021 - Mar 2024